carne8/space-trader/README.md

 If this is your first time running the program, it will download the [systems](https://spacetraders.io/game-concepts/systems-waypoints) and store them in a local file.
 This can take some time.

-One the systems are downloaded, you can omit the `--token` flag in future runs.
+Once the systems are downloaded, you can omit the `--token` flag in future runs.

 # Refresh the systems
 If you want to re-download the systems, you can use the `--download-systems` flag: